kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 In order to access a value pointed by a variable,use deferencing.The `*` is used as a dereference operator.Let us see how to use dereference with Box.

-The following example shows a value type `x` is boxed to an object type.

 ```rust
  fn main() {
     let x = 5; //value type variable